-The new curriculum, now called computing and introduced in our primary and secondary schools in September 2014, includes three important strands: digital literacy, information technology and computer science.
+The computing curriculum in schools includes three important strands: digital literacy, information technology and computer science.
 The aim is to ‘equip children to use computational thinking and creativity to understand and change the world.’

-This is a great ambition, and one in which England is leading the way.
-No other country is currently saying that every child should be able to “understand and apply the fundamental principles and concepts of computer science”, from primary school onwards.
-It’s a big idea but one I believe is incredibly important for all of our children, including my eight year-old daughter, who will be better equipped to understand their brave new world, whatever it might hold for them.
+This is a great ambition, and one in which England is leading the way, saying that every child should be able to ‘understand and apply the fundamental principles and concepts of computer science’, from primary school onwards.
+It’s a big idea but one I believe is incredibly important for all of our children, including my eight-year-old daughter, who will be better equipped to understand their brave new world, whatever it might hold for them.